greg-raven/grus/_posts/2018-04-07-e-verify-as-a-deterrent.md

 ---
-title: 'E-Verify as a deterrent'
+title: "E-Verify as a deterrent"
 layout: post
 categories:
 - Letters